In the Ending of the Year

 The date of Christmas from a historical point of view

-I have recently listened to this short excerpt from a conference discussing the historical evidence in favor of December as the correct birth of Jesus Christ, with reference to a homily of St. John Chrysostom.
+I have recently listened to this short excerpt from a sermon on historical evidence in favor of December as the correct birth of Jesus Christ, with reference to a homily of St. John Chrysostom.
 We are not going to repeat what is said there- the reader is encouraged to listen to it- we can just say that it is a quite apt refutation of the usual argument we often hear- that Christ was probably born in the summer because Luke relates the episode of the shepherds being out in the fields.
 The argument does not hold water when put to scrutiny and is itself just a singular piece of evidence which cannot constitute a solid base for a theory that Christ was born in some other season.

 Of course, from the strictly historical point of view – based on the empirical evidence that have survived to the modern age – we cannot point towards any particular date as being the date of Nativity, but as Father Panayiotis in that video suggests, the recourse to Tradition is a lot more sound and reasonable than any theory born out of all sorts of modern pre-and-misconceptions.